mhamilt/maxmsp-ble/README.md

 If you have already coded a ton of DSP C++ classes for something like JUCE, you may want to start here.

 Demonstrates using `extern "C"` to write wrappers for pre-existing c++ classes. you need only write wrapper functions for public class methods or anything that needs to be called directly in `C`

-## Objc and max dk

-other linker flags:  -framework MaxAudioAPI -framework JitterAPI $(C74_SYM_LINKER_FLAGS) -Xlinker -U -Xlinker _objc_loadClassref

-Need to link to CoreBluetooth.framework in Build Phases -> Link Bundle with Libraries.

-The -all_load flag under "Other Linker Flags" will cause "duplicate symbol" errors.
-(Use -ObjC instead.)